kf4x/api-status/README.md

 # API Status Page and Monitor

 Uses the super fast Falcon framework with Advanced python scheduler.
+**NO** javascript or external libs used to manipuate DOM in hopes to keep it safe and fast.

 ##### Why
 Status pages are expensive!
 So I created this for my projects.